dxe/dxesf-docs/docs/index.md

 ### 5.2.
 Annual Meetings

-A meeting of all Organizers and Senior Organizers of the DxE SF Bay Area chapter must occur with 30 days notice at which the SF Bay Core will propose a strategic plan for the following year.
+An annual meeting must occur with 30 days notice at which the SF Bay Core will propose a strategic plan for the following year.
-The strategic plan will be adopted at the end of meeting by majority vote of current Organizers and Senior Organizers.
+The strategic plan will be adopted at the end of meeting by majority vote of current eligible voters.
 If a majority threshold is not secured, the SF Bay Core will make necessary modifications and announce a new meeting (with at least 2 weeks' notice) within 30 days.

 ### 5.3.
 Special Meetings

-Special meetings may be called by the Lead Organizer or by the SF Bay Core and must be called upon the written request of 1/4 of Organizers in good standing.
+Special meetings may be called by the Lead Organizer or by the SF Bay Core and must be called upon the written request of 1/4 of eligible voters.
 The purpose of the meeting will be stated in the meeting announcement, which must be sent to all members at least 3 days before the meeting.

 ### 5.4.
 Quorum

-Quorum for Chapter Member votes is 1/5 of Chapter Members in good standing.

-Quorum for Organizer votes is a majority of Organizers in good standing.
+Quorum is a majority of eligible voters.

 ### 5.5.
 Notice